How Many Clubs Are in a Complete Set of Golf Clubs?

 Driver and Fairway Woods

-The driver is the longest club in the golf bag.
+The driver is the longest club in the golf bag, used with the greatest amount of swing speed to create maximum ball flight in a golf game.
 It also has the lowest loft, which makes it a difficult club to master.
 Some drivers promote particular kinds of tee shots, like a draw.

-Many golfers carry a driver, but some prefer to hit a 3 wood off the tee.
+Many golfers carry a driver, but some prefer to hit a three wood off the tee.

-The 3 wood and other woods can be used for long and straight fairway shots.
-Advanced players may carry a 3 and 5 wood, while high handicappers may opt for a 5, 7 and 9 wood, which are more lofted and easier to hit.
+The three wood and other woods can be used for long and straight fairway shots.
+Advanced players may carry a 3 and 5 wood, while high handicappers may opt for a 5, 7 and 9 wood, which have higher lofts and are easier to hit.

 Hybrids